Why my LAST resort would to do “sleep training”.

-With this, they are suddenly coming on to leading to the situation of poor naps occurring and the cycle being.
-Continuing between bad naps & lousy night sleep.
-The opposite is equally true if you find your baby is having too much daytime sleep or is napping too late in the day.
-Then they have no choice but to naturally sleep less at night.
-Simply because they are not tired enough to be trying to have a fully restorative sleep. (if this is you then I would also suggest reading this article which includes more information directly related to over and under tiredness).
+With this, they are suddenly coming on to leading to the situation of poor naps occurring and the cycle being, continuing between bad naps & lousy night sleep.
+The opposite is equally exact if you find your baby is having too much daytime sleep or is napping too late in the day.
+Then they have no choice but to naturally sleepless at night.
+Simply because they are not tired enough to be trying to have fully restorative sleep. (if this is you then I would also suggest reading this article which includes more information directly related to over and under tiredness).

 Being able to know what is the best amount of hours your wee one should be napping.
 On top of that, your baby sleep is a wonder that changes at a very fast pace.
 So today, the napping pattern your baby will not be meeting their needs and no longer, the same as the naps they had a few weeks ago no longer are meeting their needs now.

 In this situation, you will have found your baby will have been crying for the majority of this process.
 This was not simply because they were being “naughty” by refusing to respond to the current style of sleep training.
-But, in actual fact, was due to mainly one of two reasons.
+But, in actual fact, it was due to mainly one of two reasons.
 Them simply not being tired enough to go back to sleep or the opposite, from them being overtired.
 So this then topped with cortisol, the stress hormone, flowing around their little body, it would be going to make it extremely hard for any sort of self-settling to occur on its own.

-So, in my opinion, this situation is not fair of us as parents and carers to expect something of our baby that is almost incapable of them actually delivering this.
+So, in my opinion, this situation is not fair for us as parents and carers to expect something of our baby that is almost incapable of them actually delivering this.
 It does not matter the amount of actual sleep training that is done, sleep not occur if your wee baby is not physiologically ready for sleep.
 So to me, this has to the main place we would start with and look at?

 Or so you are lead to believe… You will not have to notice those long wakeful periods of silence from your baby in the middle of the night (being the result of imbalanced naps in the day), however, after all the sleep training, your baby now knows better than to cry for you.